kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

   here is a [great article](https://arxiv.org/ftp/arxiv/papers/2308/2308.04445.pdf) by the late [Douglas Lenat](https://en.wikipedia.org/wiki/Douglas_Lenat).

-- **Kùzu RDFGraphs**: [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/) is a new feature in Kùzu to map RDF triples into Kùzu's structured property graph model.
+- **Kuzu RDFGraphs**: [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/) is a new feature in Kuzu to map RDF triples into Kuzu's structured property graph model.
-  This way you can query RDF datasets in Cypher, enhance them with property graph data, and benefit from Kùzu's fast query processor.
+  This way you can query RDF datasets in Cypher, enhance them with property graph data, and benefit from Kuzu's fast query processor.
 ---

 [^1]: Several terms are used for systems that manage RDF and provide a high-level query language over them.